New bill proposes US Treasury to have full authority over fiat stablecoins By Cointelegraph - Up News Info

 New bill proposes US Treasury to have full authority over fiat stablecoins

-A new bill introduced by United States House Democrat Don Beyer of Virginia has proposed a far-reaching regulatory and legal framework for digital assets across the board.
+A new bill introduced by United States Representative Don Beyer of Virginia has proposed a far-reaching regulatory and legal framework for digital assets across the board.

-Entitled “The Digital Asset Market Structure and Investor Protection Act of 2021,” the bill touches on virtually all the important grey areas that continue to exist regarding cryptocurrencies in the U.S. context.
+Entitled “The Digital Asset Market Structure and Investor Protection Act of 2021,” the bill touches on virtually all the important gray areas that continue to exist regarding cryptocurrencies in the U.S. context.

 Continue Reading on Coin Telegraph